Skip to main content

 Precautions Before Searching for Devices

-• Before searching for CAN ID, please connect to SSH first.
+• Before searching for a CAN ID, please connect to SSH

-• Please note that you need to ensure that you are logging into SSH via the network rather than serial port login.
+• Please ensure that you are logging in to SSH via network rather than serial port

-• Ensure that the UTOC or the motherboard with the CAN bridge firmware is properly connected and that the data cable connecting to the host computer has data transmission capability.
+• Please ensure that a UTOC or a motherboard with CAN bridge firmware already flashed is properly connected, and that the data cable connecting to the host computer supports data transfer

 • Now that you have successfully logged into the host computer, you can enter lsusb to search for devices.
-It will result in one of the following scenarios:
+There will be one of the following situations:

-• If entering lsusb prompts that the ls command is not found, you can enter the following command to install the command:
+• If entering lsusb prompts that the ls command is not found, you can install the command by entering the following command:

 sudo apt-get install usbutils

-• If the information shown below appears, please note that this is just a reference.
-You only need to confirm that 1d50:606f appears.
+• The information shown in the image below is only for reference.
+You only need to confirm that 1d50:606f appears:

-• 1d50:606f belongs to the device you will be using this time.
-Ignore the subsequent prompts as system issues may cause them to display incompletely or not at all.
+• 1d50:606f is the device you will use this time.
+You can ignore the following prompts because system issues may cause incomplete display or no display at all

-• If there are multiple 1d50:606f, it is recommended to exclude one to avoid affecting subsequent firmware burning and connection, such as FLY MINI PAD.
-In this case, it is recommended to use the onboard UTOC instead of other CAN bridge devices.
+• If there are multiple 1d50:606f, it is recommended to exclude one, otherwise it will affect subsequent firmware flashing and connection.
+For example, for FLY MINI PAD, it is recommended to use the onboard UTOC instead of other CAN bridge devices

-• If not, check whether the data cable is properly connected and whether the firmware is correctly flashed.
+• If not found, please check whether the data cable is properly connected and whether the firmware was flashed correctly.

-You can only go to search for CAN ID when there is 1d50:606f.
+You can only proceed to search for the CAN ID when 1d50:606f is present

 • OSError: [Errno 19] No such device